beastrc/react-native-fs/README.md

 ```
 type StatResult = {
-  name: string;     // The name of the item
+  ctime: date;     // The creation date of the file
-  path: string;     // The absolute path to the item
+  mtime: date;     // The last modified date of the file
   size: string;     // Size in bytes
   mode: number;     // UNIX file mode
   isFile: () => boolean;        // Is the file just a file?